All Episodes

 Thanks for hanging out with me.

-And I don't want to obsess about that, but if but if others are going to, then I will at least chronicle the obsession and uh see how that all goes.
+But if others are going to, then I will at least chronicle the obsession and see how that all goes.

-All right, let's uh let's talk some California.
+All right, let's talk some California.

-Carly Fiorina uh will try to beat Barbara Boxer, Meg Whitman will try to beat Jerry Brown.
+Meg Whitman will try to beat Jerry Brown.

 I think they both absolutely have a chance of succeeding.

-I got a little mushy about election day, because I always get mushy about election day, because I think about how many people around the world don't have election days and uh how proud I am of this country uh for the the wars it has fought and the war it is fighting, not just to protect us from terror, but to to grant to others around the world uh the ability to enjoy precious liberty and self-determination.
+Remember at the end of the show yesterday, I got a little mushy about election day because I always get mushy about election day because I think about how many people around the world don't have election days and how proud I am of this country for the wars it has fought and the war it is fighting, not just to protect us from terror, but to grant to others around the world the ability to enjoy precious liberty and self-determination.

 Why that qualifier?